OCamlverse/ocamlverse.github.io/content/help_wanted.md

 Adding native Windows support requires getting rid of the usage of small bash utilities.
 `Diskuv Box` is a file utility working on replacing bash utilities with a cross-platform program so that OCaml can easily work on Windows.
+- [DKML Installer - OCaml](https://github.com/diskuv/dkml-installer-ocaml#readme): a setup.exe for OCaml on Windows
+and other platforms later.
+Needs help to:
+  - (small) provide a speedy sha256sum (ex. delegate to PowerShell / bundle binary) to verify downloaded contents.
+Currently bytecode version is very slow.
+  - (small) increase the Vagrant virtual machine tests to support more scenarios.
+Recent scenario is an installation path with a space in it (common on Windows); need more scenarios like that automatically tested.
+  - (medium) create a graphical installer Windows users are more familiar with.
+Currently setup.exe is a self-extracting console installer, and it fails when there is a process (ex.
+OCaml language server) in use that it is trying to replace.

 ## Web and Networking